 The statistics are damning.
 According to a study by Ofcom, 78% of people say they couldn’t live without their smartphone, with the average person checking their phone once every 12 minutes.
 What’s more worrying is the sentiment towards phones and technology.
 Two-thirds (67%) of 18- to 34-year-olds say they feel the need to take a break from technology however, this age group are also the least likely to be able to alter their behaviour.
 Young people want to change but they can’t.

 The frustration towards technology is beginning to become a tangible movement.
 Neo-luddism is the philosophy that opposes modern technology and has started to attract supporters.
 The anti-technology stance has seen a number of recent, successful innovations.
-You Had To Be There is a series of no-phone parties which have been a hit in the US.
+You Had To Be There is a series of no-phone parties that have been a hit in the US.
 Yondr creates secure, neoprene pouches to help organisers keep people off their phones at their events, with the likes of Guns N’ Roses, Alicia Keys and Chris Rock requesting them at their shows.
 Bashful is an app that locks people out of their smartphone at allocated times, allowing them to focus on more productive, meaningful activities in the real world.
 It’s sad that it’s come to this, but it makes sense.
 People value the benefits of technology such as increased connectedness, but don’t want to be slaves to it.
 With technology companies genuinely designing their products to be addictive, the arms race that followed was inevitable.

 Brands can still promote the benefits of technology that customers value.
 “Bringing people together” is a concept a pasta sauce brand has as much right to talk about as a swanky tech start-up.
 It would be fantastic to see a brand going a step further: taking an anti-tech stance and being the organisation that pledges to free people from their tech addiction, something that many in society want but are unable to do.
 Investing in tangible, campaigns in the real world that bring people together while utilising innovations such as Yondr would be the obvious place to start.